 - 4. Let's finish our day with some application.
 Observe James 3:13-18 printed out below.
-Read it through once and then follow the directions. - 13 Who among you is wise and understanding?
-Let him show by his good behavior his deeds in the gentleness of wisdom. - 14 But if you have bitter jealousy and selfish ambition in your heart, do not be arrogant and so lie against the truth. - 15 This wisdom is not that which comes down from above, but is earthly, natural, demonic. - 16 For where jealousy and selfish ambition exist, there is disorder and every evil thing. - 17 But the wisdom from above is first pure, then peaceable, gentle, reasonable, full of mercy and good fruits, unwavering, without hypocrisy. - 18 And the seed whose fruit is righteousness is sown in peace by those who make peace. - a.
+Read it through once and then follow the directions. - Who is wise and understanding among you?
+By his good conduct let him show his works in the meekness of wisdom. - But if you have bitter jealousy and selfish ambition in your hearts, do not boast and be false to the truth. - 15 This is not the wisdom that comes down from above, but is earthly, unspiritual, demonic. - 16 For where jealousy and selfish ambition exist, there will be disorder and every vile practice. - But the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere. - 18 And a harvest of righteousness is sown in peace by those who make peace. - a.
 Put a cloud like this around references to wisdom, but do not color them yet. - b.
 What two kinds of wisdom are mentioned in this passage and how are they characterized?

 - c.
 Now differentiate the "wisdoms" by coloring the clouds differently. - d.
 Number the characteristics that describe each kind of wisdom.
-See the example below. - 15 This wisdom is not that which comes down from above, but is earthly, natural, demonic.
+See the example below. - 15 This is not the wisdom that comes down from above, but is earthly, unspiritual, demonic.

-- 5. In light of James 3, what kind of wisdom did Adonijah and his followers have? - 6.
-What have you learned today about wisdom that you can apply to your life?
+5. In light of James 3, what kind of wisdom did Adonijah and his followers have?
+6. What have you learned today about wisdom that you can apply to your life?
 Have you been striving to attain a worldly position or status?
-If so, answering the following questions will help you understand where you're headed:
+If so, answering the following questions will help you understand where you're headed: What status?

-What status?
 Why do you want it?
 How have you tried to get it?
 Did you talk it over with God?

-What impact could it have on your relationship with God?
+Did you talk it over with God: What impact could it have on your relationship with God?
 Finally, what do you think you should do?
 (It's good to write this out like a journal.
 When you read it over, it helps you to understand where you are.
 Of course, you need to write honestly.)